feelbox2024/feelbox2024/README.md

-- 👋 Hi, I’m @feelbox2024
+- 👋 Hi, I’m @feelbox2024,new to LLM!
-- 👀 I’m interested in Psychology,Philosophy and people!
+- 👀 I’m interested in Psychology,Philosophy,people And everything cool.
-- 💞️ I’m looking to collaborate on a wonderful career!
-- 📫 How to reach me by red
+- 💞️ Work for woman and freedom!

 <!---
 feelbox2024/feelbox2024 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.